yt-project/unyt/README.rst

     [ 5.4717696  9.3341952 11.5872768] km

 And a whole lot more!
-See `the documentation <http://unyt.readthedocs.io>`_ for more examples as well as full API docs.
+See `the documentation <http://unyt.readthedocs.io>`_ for installation instructions, more examples, and full API reference.

 This package only depends on ``numpy``, ``sympy``, ``six`` and, on Python 2.7, ``backports.functools_lru_cache`` (a backport of ``functools.lru_cache``).